-Program Contact: Bryan Hull
+Program Contact: Jeffer Daykin

 The courses included in PCC's Asian Studies Focus Award foster a rich understanding and appreciation of the cultures of Asia.
 A minimum of sixteen credits from the courses listed below entitles students to receive an Asian Studies Focus Award, which will show prospective employers and transfer colleges a foundational focus on Asia.
 These studies encourage broader reflections about the nature of culture and how it shapes everything from world views to daily life.
 Above all, the focus award enables students to develop a multidimensional perspective on Asia, its many cultures, and their own life experience as well.